dev-zastai/product-docs/_posts/2024-11-17-Quickly-Start-an-Assessment-Using-GitHub-Codespaces.md

 ![]({{'/assets/img/ZastxCodespace/build-success.PNG' | relative_url }})

 ## Step 3
-Next, we will compile and package the project into an archive filethe project into a Java archive file so that we can upload it to zast.ai for vulnerability scanning.
+Next, we will compile and package the project into a Java archive file so that we can upload it to <a href="https://zast.ai" target="_blank">zast.ai</a> for vulnerability scanning.
 In the terminal, type the following command:

 *java -jar target/simple-login-app-0.0.2-SNAPSHOT.jar*